volkanozsarac/EzGM/README.md

 EzGM.tbdy_2018 is used to perform record selection in accordance with TBDY2018 (Turkish Building Code).

-EzGM.gm_processor can be used to process a ground motion records.
+EzGM.gm_processor is used to process a ground motion records.

 # OQproc
 Toolbox to visualize of outputs of analysis in OpenQuake.